ppy/osu-wiki/news/2024/2024-06-10-the-nat-gazette-june-2024.md

 While we may experiment with more changes depending on how things turn out, the direction of letting the community set their own standards will not change.

-Do note that this change only affects the osu! ruleset, and other rulesets will still handle evaluations as they've been doing so far.
+Do note that this change only affects the osu! game mode, and other game modes will still handle evaluations as they've been doing so far.

 ### Community-wide changes